AbtinMogharabin/MakeMe-BNN/README.md

 #### 3.1.1.1  Image Classification
 1. **CIFAR-10 and CIFAR-100**:
-   - **Description**: CIFAR-10 and CIFAR-100 are popular image classification datasets containing 60,000 images divided into 10 and 100 classes respectively.
+   - **Description**: CIFAR-10 and CIFAR-100 are popular image classification datasets containing 60,000 images divided into 10 and 100 classes, respectively.
    - **Usage**: They are utilized for image classification tasks with models such as ResNet-50 and WideResNet28-10.
    - **Dimension**: Each image is 32x32 pixels.
    - **Data Split**: Training and test splits are standard; CIFAR-10 and CIFAR-100 typically consist of 50,000 training images and 10,000 testing images.